-If you must fix it, the manufacturers want to decide for you who should repair it.
-That is the ideology behind “NO USER SERVICEABLE PART INSIDE” tag on many modern appliances and equipment.
+Suppose your machine breaks down.
+One of the immediate solutions you have is to buy a new one.
+But if you must fix it, the manufacturer wants to decide for you who should repair it.
+That is the ideology behind “NO USER SERVICEABLE PART INSIDE” tag on many appliances and equipment today.

-Unlike in the old days when schematic diagrams and repair guides accompanied electrical products, today, manufacturers peg validity of product warranty on tamper-proof seals.
-If you attempt a repair, you lose the warranty.
+Over thirty years ago electrical and electronic items shipped with repair guides.
+Today manufacturers peg the validity of product warranty on tamper-proof seals.
+If you break the seal to attempt a repair, you lose the warranty.

-It is legal not to allow unauthorized expert or consumer to attempt a repair on your machine.
-That’s a business strategy manufactures and their appointed dealers use to extend profit-making to after-sale.
+It is illegal to allow unauthorized expert or consumer to attempt a repair on your machine.
+That is a business strategy manufactures and their appointed repairmen use to extend profit making to after-sale.
+You either buy a new machine or only the manufacturer’s appointed technician service your broken item.

 The consumer is the loser in that plan, though.
-She has to pay what the manufacturer and the appointed dealer dictates, even if the repair is minor.
+She has to pay what the manufacturer and the appointed repairman dictates, even if the repair is minor.

 So, here at Appliance and Equipment;